observingClouds/mllam-exps-ShCu/README.md

 This repository contains a [DVC](dvc.org) pipeline to train, reproduce and share experiments for the Neural-LAM project.

+>[!Warning]
+>This package is still under heavy development and currently has also a tendency to be geared towards a specific HPC environment.

 ## Design
-Pipelines consist of several stages, each stage describing a single step in the experiment process.
+Pipelines consist of several stages, each stage describes a single step in the experiment process.
 Main stages for an ML experiment consist typically of data preparation, model training, evaluation and inference.
 These stages are defined in the `dvc.yaml` file.
 For the Neural-LAM project, the main stages are _prepare dataset_, _create graph_, _train_, _evaluate_.
 The stages are linked by dependencies (`deps`) and outputs (`out`).
 DVC automatically tracks the dependencies and outputs and only runs stages that have been updated.
 In the background DVC uses git for these purposes.